gottesmm/swift-evolution/proposals/0000-improved-homogeneous-tuple-language-support.md

 1. Writing code that uses an imported C fixed size array in Swift.
-2. Defining a Swift nominal type that uses a homogenous tuples to represent a field with a fixed layout of bytes (e.x.: SmallString)
+2. Defining a Swift nominal type that uses a homogenous tuples to represent a field with a fixed layout of bytes (e.x.: `SmallString`)

 In this proposal, we attempt to improve language support for such tuples in a manner that makes homogenous tuples easier to write and compose better with the rest of the language.
 The specific list of proposed changes are:

-+ The addition of sugar for declaring large homogenous tuples.
++ The addition of syntactic sugar for declaring large homogenous tuples.
 + Introducing a new `HomogeneousTuple` protocol.
 This protocol will extend `RandomAccessCollection` and `MutableCollection` allowing for homogenous tuples to be used as collections and access contiguous storage.
 It